needle-mirror/com.unity.recorder/Documentation~/RecorderGif.md

 This page covers all properties specific to the GIF Animation Recorder type.

-> **Note:** To fully configure any Recorder, you must also set the global [Recording Properties](Recording.md) for the capture (properties shared with the other recorders, such as the frames to record).
+> **Note:** To fully configure any Recorder, you must also set the general recording properties according to the recording interface you are using: the [Recorder window](RecorderWindowRecordingProperties.md) or a [Recorder Clip](RecordingTimelineTrack.md#recorder-clip-properties).

 ![](Images/RecorderGIF.png)